sparkney/danceguide/index.md

 <a name="elaborate_example"></a>
 # Elaborate example

 We don't really want any front-end code in the actions.
 That's where the business logic should be.
-Instead, we create a page component and an action that shows tha page.
+Instead, we create a page component and an action that shows the page.
 The page will be a little more complex, so we call is ComplexPage, and the action ShowComplexPage.
-We still use the same controller.
+No changes to the Controller.

 #### ComplexPage.java